Trow (folklore)

-A trow (/trau/, (Note: Rhyming with "how") also trowe, drow, or dtrow) is a malignant or mischievous fairy or spirit in the folkloric traditions of the Orkney and Shetland islands.
+A trow (/trau/) (Note: Rhyming with "how") or drow (also trowe, or dtrow) is a malignant or mischievous fairy or spirit in the folkloric traditions of the Orkney and Shetland islands.
 Trows may be regarded as monstrous giants at times, or quite the opposite, short-statured fairies dressed in grey.

 Trows are nocturnal creatures, like the troll of Scandinavian legend with which the trow shares many similarities.
 They venture out of their 'trowie knowes' (earthen mound dwellings) solely in the evening, and often enter households as the inhabitants sleep.
 Trows traditionally have a fondness for music, and folktales tell of their habit of kidnapping musicians or luring them to their dens.

+Etymology

+Insular Scots trow and drow are inherited words from Norn, the Old Norse dialect spoken in the Northern Isles before being driven out by Scots.